 Keep work area clean and well lit.
-Cluttered or dark areas invite accidents.
+Cluttered or dark areas invite accidents to lose control.

 Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
 Power tools create sparks which may ignite the dust or fumes.